Income tax in Malaysia for beginners: How to get started

 🟡 Tax exemptions

-Income that is not taxed at all (excluded from tax).
+Income that is not taxed at all (excluded from your taxable income).
+Examples: certain allowances, gratuities, and scholarships.

 🟢 Tax deductions

-Amounts you can subtract from income (depending on category) before tax is calculated.
+Amounts subtracted from your income before tax is calculated.
+They reduce your total income.

 🔵 Tax reliefs (most important for first-time taxpayers)

-This is the big one for most people.
-Tax relief reduces your chargeable income, so you pay tax on a smaller amount.
+Tax relief reduces your chargeable income — so you pay tax on a smaller amount.
+These are the claims most first-timers benefit from most.

-Relief categories and limits may change each Budget year — check the full list of Tax Reliefs Malaysia for YA 2025.
+Relief limits may change each Budget year.
+Check the full list at hasil.gov.my →

 🟣 Tax rebates

-A rebate reduces the tax you need to pay (a “direct discount” after tax is calculated), usually for specific eligibility cases.
+A rebate reduces the tax you need to pay after it's calculated — a direct discount on the final bill, usually for specific eligibility cases.

 Common first-timer mistakes